2026 North Carolina elections

 The 2026 North Carolina elections will be held in the state of North Carolina on November 3, 2026, alongside the nationwide midterm elections.
 Elections will be held for a U.S. Senate seat as well as all 14 of the state's U.S. House of Representatives seats, all seats in the North Carolina Senate and House of Representatives, as well as judicial and local elections.
-Primary elections will be held on March 3, 2026, and runoff elections will be held on May 12.
+Candidate qualifying for the primaries was held from December 1 to December 19, 2025.
+Primary elections were held on March 3, 2026, and runoff elections will be held on May 12.

 A swing state, North Carolina frequently votes for both Republicans and Democrats statewide.
 Democrats have controlled the governorship since 2017.
 Partisan control of the Council of State is divided, with Democrats controlling the offices of Lieutenant Governor, Attorney General, Secretary of State, and Superintendent of Public Instruction, and Republicans controlling the offices of Auditor, Commissioner of Agriculture, Commissioner of Labor, and Commissioner of Insurance.
 Democrats have not won a statewide federal election in North Carolina since 2008, when Barack Obama narrowly carried the state over John McCain and Kay Hagan unseated Elizabeth Dole in the U.S. Senate.

 In 2024, North Carolina saw mixed election results.
 Donald Trump carried the state over Kamala Harris by 3.2%.
 Following redistricting, Republicans picked up three Democratic-held seats in the United States House of Representatives.
 In the race for governor, Democratic attorney general Josh Stein defeated Lieutenant Governor Mark Robinson in a landslide.
 Democrats flipped control of the Lieutenant Governor and Superintendent of Public Instruction offices, and Republicans flipped control of the State Auditor's office.

 United States Senate

 Incumbent Republican senator Thom Tillis, who was re-elected with 48.7% of the vote in 2020, is retiring.

-Former Democratic governor Roy Cooper is running for the Democratic nomination.
+Former Democratic governor Roy Cooper ran for the Democratic nomination.
 Former Democratic representative Wiley Nickel originally announced he was running for the Democratic nomination, but withdrew in July 2025.
-Former Republican National Committee chairman Michael Whatley and attorney Don Brown are running for the Republican nomination.
+Former Republican National Committee chairman Michael Whatley and attorney Don Brown ran for the Republican nomination.
+Roy Cooper and Michael Whatley won their respective races during the primaries, and will face each other in the general election.